 The RAND Corporation produced a short internal document which they titled "UFOs: What to Do?", which was published in November 1968.

 The Rand paper gave a historical summary of the UFO phenomenon, and talked briefly about the issues concerning the possibility of extraterrestrial life and interstellar travel, and they presented a few case studies and discussed the phenomenological content of a reported UFO sighting, and its reviewed hypotheses, and they concluded with a recommendation to organize a a sort of central UFO report-receiving agency and to conducting more research into the phenomenon.

 The British Ministry of Defence (MoD and it is widely known) in 2006 published something called the "Scientific & Technical Memorandum 55/2/00a" it was a four-volume, 460-page report, entitled "Unidentified Aerial Phenomena in the UK Air Defence Region", it was based upon a study by DI55 (a section of the Directorate of Scientific and Technical Intelligence of the Defence Intelligence Staff) which was code named "Project Condign".
 It discusses the alleged and British UFO reports received between 1959 and 1997.

-The said report affirms that UFOs are in fact an existing phenomenon, but also points out that they present no threat to national defense, as in the cases of reviews by the US defence agencies and those of other nations.
+The said MoD report affirms that UFO's are in fact an existing phenomenon, but also points out that they present 'no threat' to national defence, as in the cases of reviews by the US defence agencies and those of other nations.

 The report further states that there is no evidence that UFO sightings are caused by incursions of intelligent origin, or that any UFO anomaly consists of solid objects which might create some sort of collision hazard.